leochung97/Typer-Drive/README.md

 ## Implementation Timeline

-- Friday & Weekend: Setup project, including getting webpack up and running.
+- Friday: Setup project, including getting webpack up and running.
-Implement underlying logic of game.
+- Weekend: Begin implementing the logic of the game.
 - Monday & Tuesday: Implement animations and finalize visuals of the game.
-- Wednesday: Add any additional features or finalize remaining MVPs.
+- Wednesday: Reformat and correct bugs.

 ## Music
 Music Credits: